laserpointlabs/dadms/.github/chatmodes/Presentation.chatmode.md

 ## Appendix: Presentation Slides
 At the end of the document, include an appendix section titled "Presentation Slides".
 In this section, provide a set of 5 to 10 slides to help with presenting the codebase to a team.
 Each slide should be clearly labeled (e.g., Slide1, Slide2, etc.) with a separate header and content for each slide.
 Slides should summarize key points from the main presentation and be suitable for use in a team meeting or conference.

+# Output Instructions
+Instead of returning the presentation in the chat window, create a Markdown document at the top level of the repository named `PRESENTATION.md` containing the full presentation as described above.

 # You can use the `codebase` tool to access the codebase and its structure.
 # You can use the `fetch` tool to retrieve additional information from the codebase.